janantala/genetic-css-minify/README.md

 We use tournament method of size 2 for subject selection.

 ### Crossover
-There is no crossover due to big differences between stylesheet in population.
+There is no crossover due to big differences between stylesheets in population.

 ### Mutation
 There are 2 types of mutation: